By CPA Global News ‑ June 22, 2020

 The traditional law firm model has come under significant strain as a result of the coronavirus pandemic.
-Progress towards a more fully realised digital transformation of the sector has accelerated, achieving in the space of a few weeks what would have normally taken several years.
+Progress towards a more fully realized digital transformation of the sector has accelerated, achieving in the space of a few weeks what would have normally taken several years.
 This rapid evolution is showing no signs of slowing up yet.
 Law firm resilience – both immediate and longer-term – now rests on the ability to be agile and flexible, while still providing a high-quality service.

 Over the past few weeks we’ve spoken to hundreds of customers asking the question, “how do I add instant flexibility and improve risk management in our operations?”
 Spotting this as a business opportunity, a growing minority of IP professionals are looking at ways they can embrace the new paradigm.
 Rather than return to ‘business as before’, they want to build flexibility into their operations to allow them to take advantage.

 This is not a knee-jerk reaction.
 Rather, it’s the rational response from firms looking to instantly enhance their risk management, and future profitability, in the face of sudden and unprecedented change.

 Law firms tend to not hold particularly large cash reserves.
 Operating generally as a partnership, profits are distributed throughout the year, and there are usually high fixed costs including real estate, business services staff and wider legal administrative teams.
 When the going is good, scale can be leveraged fruitfully and the cash balance is less of an issue.
 But when there is a broader downturn and a reduction in client demand then that leverage reverses, becoming an anchor which can potentially drag the firm down.